Graduate Certificate in Educational Leadership: Principal (K-8, 7-12, or K-8 & 7-12)

 The Graduate Certificate in Educational Leadership: Principal is designed for individuals with master’s degrees who are seeking advanced professional preparation to become principals.

-- Hold a master’s degree from a regionally accredited institution.
+- Hold a master’s degree from an institutionally accredited institution.

-- A minimum of 6 credits in graduate-level educational research methodology.
+- Document a minimum of 6 credits in graduate-level educational research methodology.

-- Hold appropriate certification: current teacher or special services provider (Type C) certificate or equivalent for Graduate Certificate in Educational Leadership: Principal.
+- Hold appropriate certification: current teacher or special services provider (Type C) certificate or equivalent.

 - Provide a resume documenting educational experience including at least three years of experience as a certificated elementary teacher, secondary teacher or special services provider (Type C).